 (Add) Each proponent

-Supplies new source / secret source under CDVL terms, DRM free, or public domain (well before model submission)
+Supplies new source / secret source under CDVL terms, DRM free, or public domain (well before model submission) Proponents are required to submit a minimum amount of footage for use in the validation testing (amount to be determined).
+[Issue to be discussed; no agreement on terms of source scene distribution (this test only, NDA, all tests, etc.); Concerns were expressed that it may be too expensive for proponents to supply source footage under CDVL terms, DRM free, or public domain that is appropriate for validation testing.]

 Supplies several HRC options (e.g., variety of software and/or hardware, hire company to coding video)